 Rise of FinTech Application Development

-Financial technologies have evolved over the years and made it possible for developers to develop secure and convenient fintech applications.
+Emerging technologies in financial services industry have evolved over the years and made it possible for developers to develop secure and convenient fintech applications.
 Now, it has become possible for fintech businesses to stay compliant with the fintech regulations.
 Fintech services like eWallets, UPI payments, digital banking, online trading, and many others are reshaping the world of finance.

 What are Financial Technologies?

 Before we dive further into the world of financial technologies, let’s understand what these are.
 Financial technologies are advanced technologies that help financial institutions deliver their services with ease and convenience.
-The financial technologies have even introduced new business models and financial services.
+The emerging technologies in financial services industry have even introduced new business models and financial services.

 The modern customer looks for the services that are easily accessible and offer them quick responses promptly without making them wait for long.
 Thus, the traditional model of delivering financial services will go into oblivion in the coming times as the fintech business model will gain its momentum.

 According to a recent report by Statista, China holds the top position in the fintech market with overall transactions valuing at USD 1,596 billion in 2019.
 Another report states that the fintech market will grow to USD 381 billion in 2022 from USD 151 billion in 2017.
 The statistics indicate that it is a multi-billion dollar industry and will continue to grow rapidly.

 PWC Global held a survey on fintech and the following are the outcomes that they derived: